Ngwe-Yee/group5/use-case.md

 ### Primary Actor

-*users*
+*Users*

 ### Trigger

-*users request for world organization data to deliver the developer.*
+*Users request for world organization data to deliver the developer.*

 ## MAIN SUCCESS SCENARIO

-*users capture the population of people to get most populated each region.*
+*Users capture the population of people to get most populated each region.*
-*users extract the population of people living in cities.*
+*Users extract the population of people living in cities.*

 ## EXTENSIONS

-*users does not put the extension.*
+*Users does not put the extension.*

 ## SUB-VARIATIONS